+- 2 Press and hold

+until a confirmation screen appears.

+- 3 Press ® or press ⊙ under Yes.

+- 4 A screen appears showing the number assigned to the shortcut.
+If you want to change the number assigned: Press of under Edit.
+Enter the number you want to assign.
+Press .

-- 2 Press and hold until a confirmation screen appears. - 3 Press ⊕ or press ∠ under Yes. - 5 If you want to record a voice name for the shortcut: Select Voice.
+- 5 If you want to record a voice name for the shortcut: Select Voice.
 As directed by the screen prompts, say and repeat the name you want to assign to the number.
-Speak clearly into the microphone. - 6 Press @ under Done.
+Speak clearly into the microphone.

+- 6 Press of under Done.